2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Embedded systems/Designs/Design 21 IR and LCD.md

 -----

-# 21.5 switching on LED using infrared typing.
+# 21.5 switching ON LED using infrared typing.

 # CIRCUIT LINK